 Revenue, expenses, and capital gains (losses): At each quarterly valuation date, the Operating Company's investment income, expenses, net realized gains (losses), and net increase (decrease) in unrealized appreciation (depreciation) are allocated to NMFC and AIV Holdings based on their pro-rata interest in the net assets of the Operating Company.
 This is recorded on NMFC's and AIV Holdings' Statements of Operations.
 Realized gains and losses are recorded upon sales of NMFC's and AIV Holdings' investments in the Operating Company.
 Net change in unrealized appreciation (depreciation) of investment in New Mountain Finance Holdings, L.L.C. is the difference between the net asset value per share and the closing price per share for shares issued as part of the dividend reinvestment plan on the dividend payment date.
-This net change in unrealized appreciation (depreciation) for investment in New Mountain Finance Holdings, L.L.C. is the IPO.
-NMFC used the proceeds from its IPO and Concurrent Private Placement to purchase units in the Operating Company at \$13.75 per unit (its IPO price per share).
-At the IPO date, \$13.75 per unit of the Operating Company.
-As a result, NMFC experienced immediate unrealized appreciation on its investment in the Operating Company equal to the difference between NMFC's IPO price of \$13.75 per unit and the actual net asset value per unit.
+This net change in unrealized appreciation (depreciation) of investment in New Mountain Finance Holdings, L.L.C. includes the unrealized appreciation (depreciation) from the IPO.
+NMFC used the proceeds from its IPO and Concurrent Private Placement to purchase units in the Operating Company as \$13.75 per unit (its IPO price per share).
+At the IPO date, \$13.75 per unit represented a discount to the actual net asset value per unit of the Operating Company.
+As a result, NMFC experienced immediate unrealized appreciation on its investment.
+Concurrently, AIV Holdings experienced immediate unrealized depreciation on its investment in the Operating Company equal to the difference between NMFC's IPO price of \$13.75 per unit and the actual net asset value per unit.